 The final images of the film are wholly antithetical to everything Doss stands for, and Gibson approaches this contradiction with his typical mixture of gung-ho felt-force – plunging head-first into grandiose imagery without truly considering the contradictions underneath – and skepticism wherein we are made to ponder questions the film is not actually willing to seriously engage.
 The critics of the film have thus far argued that it is self-contradictory, and its defenders have to some extent taken that very internal disagreement as emblematic of the film’s very potency.
 The cliché, either way, is “the film at war with itself”.
-My personal position is to agree with the sentiment of the latter without actually believing the film achieves it.
-Don’t get me wrong: it warms my heart that some critics have suggested Gibson fulfills this contradiction, that he creates a film that is dialectical, messy, and willing to disfigure its center by introducing incompatible elements.
+My personal position is to agree with the sentiment of the latter, of the value of a film in firm dialectical tension with its own ideas, without actually believing the film achieves this tension.
+Don’t get me wrong: it warms my heart that some critics have suggested Gibson fulfills this contradiction, that he creates a film that is dialectical, messy, and willing to deface its center by introducing incompatible elements.

 But Gibson can barely contain his affection – nay, erection – to be cinematically hell-raising yet again.
 There’s a potent metaphor in there about how Desmond, semi-pacifist to the nines, actually spiritually gets off on the thrill of combat and being able to save the nearly-dead, deriving his moral worth from violence in a counter-factual and hypocritical way even as he preaches against it.
 Gibson just doesn’t nail the (im)balance, giving himself a veritable silver platter filled with finely cooked fundamental tensions in American thought, only to smother them in the taste-neutralizing fast-food batter of unmitigated heroism.
 I’d love to report a self-critical irony in the bloodletting and bottomless viscera of the back-half, but everything seems fairly genuine on Gibson’s part.